Sex cases are very different from other types of criminal

+charges.
 Because of this, we feel that it is important that prospective clients know about these differences

 from the beginning -- prior to choosing a lawyer.
 This information is intended to be a brief summary, and in order to

 fully understand the ramifications of your being investigated or charged with a sex offense we strongly urge you to make an

-appointment for a free consultation with our attorneys as early as possible in the process.
+appointment for a free initial consultation with our attorneys as early as possible in the process.

-Lake County State's Attorney's office and all other northern Illinois prosecuting agencies treat these cases
+The Lake County State's Attorney's office and all other northern Illinois prosecuting agencies treat these cases

 with special care and devote extraordinary resources to the investigation and prosecution of these cases.
+In Lake, DuPage,

-In Lake County, that includes a special investigating agency run by the State's Attorney's office, being the Lake County Children's Advocacy Center.
+Cook and Will Counties, that includes a special investigating agency run by the State's Attorney's office.
 Steve McCollum

 was the supervisor in charge of charging cases and handling Grand Jury investigations in the Lake County State's Attorney's

-office when the Advocacy Center was started and later as Chief Deputy State's Attorney he oversaw the Advocacy
+office when the Lake County Children's Advocacy Center was started and later as Chief Deputy State's Attorney he oversaw the

 Child Pornography, and many other offenses.
 There is an extensive number of statutes devoted to these types of charges,